Create and Manage Compute Pools

 Control Plane Pool Configuration:

 Field Description Required Node Count Number of control plane nodes.
 Valid values: 1,3, or5.✅ Run workloads on control plane Toggle to enable workloads on control plane nodes.
-Enable for single-node clusters (required for workloads to schedule).
-Disable for multi-node clusters to keep the control plane dedicated.
+Required for single-node clusters.
+For multi-node clusters: enable if you want to run workloads only on control plane nodes (without worker pools), or disable to keep the control plane dedicated and define worker pools separately.
 Default: off. ❌ Architecture CPU architecture.
 AMD64(default) orARM64.✅ CPU Count Number of CPU cores for each control plane node. ❌ Memory Memory in MiB (for example, 8192).
 The UI also accepts values like8 GBwhich are converted to MiB.❌ Annotations / Labels Expand to add metadata key-value pairs to control plane nodes. ❌ Taints Expand to add node taints.
 Each taint requires a key, value, and effect ( NoSchedule,PreferNoSchedule, orNoExecute).❌ Worker Pool Configuration:

 The wizard starts with one worker pool.
 Select Add Worker Pool in the Node Pools header to add more pools.
 To remove a worker pool, select the Remove button on the pool tab (the first worker pool cannot be removed).